-Food-service specialist gets lightest possible sentence: a reprimand
+The food-service specialist gets the lightest possible sentence: a reprimand

 Wednesday, Aug 15, 2007